RealtyOffer/realty-offer-frontend/src/pages/frequently-asked-questions.md

 ---
 templateKey: frequently-asked-questions
 metaTitle: Learn more about RealtyOffer
-metaDescription: Need to buy or sell a home?
-You will receive bids from compatible real estate agents in your area.
-Completely Free, no contracts, no obligation, no awkward negotiation
+metaDescription: Frequently asked questions about how Realty Offer can help you to sell or buy a home.
 metaKeywords: real estate agent, buy a home, sell a home
 title: Learn more about RealtyOffer
 heroImage: /img/shutterstock_image2_purchased_landing-page.jpg